YuhongZ9309/sep-cyoa/bunnygirl-arc/confess-now1.md

 "How are you already hitting on me?
 Creep!"

-She Stands up, and then leave you.
+She stands up, slaps you, and then leave you.

 You leave the library and walk home depressed.